Puntalytics/Puntalytics.github.io/_posts/2021-03-24-Jake-Bailey,-part-1.md

 layout: post
 subtitle: The Patriots all-pro dishes on punter archetypes, watching football, and more
 ---
 Last week, we had the pleasure of chatting with Patriots punter Jake Bailey.
 Here is part 1 of our conversation, lighly edited for clarity and conciseness.
-Stay tuned for Part 2, where we'll dive more into the nitty-gritty of Bailey's approach to punting.
+Stay tuned for part 2, where we'll dive more into the nitty-gritty of Bailey's approach to punting.

 ***The Punt Runts: How did you get into punting?
 What sports did you play before?
 What made you want to become a punter?***